mlevison/APR-Markdown-Export/post/characteristics-of-effective-scrum-teams/index.md

   - "scrum"
   - "teams"
 coverImage: "Effective-Teams.jpg"
+excerpt: 'Grouping individuals together doesn’t make them a team.
+It takes more than just a label to'
 ---

 Grouping individuals together doesn’t make them a team.
 It takes more than just a label to turn a collection of people into an Effective Team.